Extinct Towns of Johnson County, Kansas

 Black Bob 1875-1879 Chief Black Bob and his Shawnee band of Cape Girardeau, Missouri, lived on land controlled by Spain in eastern Missouri before moving to Kansas.

 Choteau None A little station on the Atchison, Topeka & Santa Fe Railroad 12 miles west of Kansas City, between Holliday and Wilder.
-It took its name from the Choteau brothers, who were early pioneers of Johnson County, establishing a trading post here in 1827.
+It took its name from the Choteau brothers, early pioneers of Johnson County, establishing a trading post here in 1827.

 Clare/Wainwright 1899-1913 Located on the Atchison, Topeka & Santa Fe Railroad, five miles southwest of Olathe, this town was first called Wainwright.
 It received a post office on November 27, 1899.
 Later the name was changed to Clare by the Kelly family, in honor of Clare County in Ireland.
 The post office officially changed its name on May 17, 1906.
 In 1910, Clare had a population of ten, a money order post office and telegraph and express facilities, a grain elevator, a store, and a school.
 The post office was closed on September 30, 1913.
 Later the elevator burned down and the store and school were remodeled as residences.